 Management Policy

 The Council’s salmon management policy is to facilitate State of Alaska salmon management in accordance with the Magnuson-Stevens Act, Pacific Salmon Treaty, and applicable federal law.
-This FMP represents the Council’s contribution to a comprehensive management regime for the salmon fishery that will be achieved in concert with actions taken by the Pacific Salmon Commission and the State of Alaska.
+This FMP represents the Council’s contribution to a comprehensive management regime for the salmon fishery that will be achieved in concert with actions taken by the Pacific Salmon Commission and the State.
 This policy ensures the application of judicious and responsible fisheries management practices, based on sound scientific research and analysis, proactively rather than reactively, to ensure the sustainability of fishery resources and associated ecosystems for the benefit of future, as well as current generations.

 Under this policy, all management measures will be based on the best scientific information available.
 This management policy recognizes the need to balance many competing uses of marine resources and different social and economic objectives for sustainable fishery management, including protection of the long-term health of the resource and the optimization of yield.
-This policy uses and improves upon the Council’s and State’s existing open and transparent process of public involvement in decision-making.

-Management Objectives

-The Council has identified the following six management objectives to carry out the management policy for this FMP.
-The Council, NMFS, and the State of Alaska will consider the following objectives in developing amendments to this FMP and associated management measures.
-Because adaptive management requires regular review, the management objectives identified in this section will be reviewed periodically by the Council.
-The Council, NMFS, and the State of Alaska will also review, modify, eliminate, or consider new management measures, as appropriate, to best carry out the management objectives for this FMP.
+The Council has identified the following seven management objectives to carry out the management policy for this FMP.
+The Council, NMFS, and the State of Alaska will apply the following objectives in developing this FMP and associated management measures.
+Because adaptive management requires regular and periodic review, the management objectives identified in this section will be reviewed annually by the Council.
+The Council, through its salmon committees, will also annually review, modify, eliminate, or create new management measures, as appropriate, to best carry out the management objectives for this FMP.

-Objective 1 – Prevent overfishing and achieve optimum yield
+Objective 1 – Prevent underfishing/overfishing and achieve MSY/OY

-Manage the commercial and sport salmon fisheries in the East Areas in concert with the Pacific Salmon Commission, and in accordance with the conservation and harvest sharing goals of the Pacific Salmon Treaty, to prevent overfishing and obtain the number and distribution of spawning fish capable of producing the optimum yield on a sustained basis (wild and hatchery).
-Prevent overfishing and achieve optimum yield in the West Area by prohibiting the commercial harvest of salmon.
-Prohibiting commercial harvest enables the State of Alaska to manage salmon fisheries to achieve escapement goals and maximize economic and social benefits from the fishery.
+Manage the commercial and sport salmon fisheries by delegation to the State of Alaska, in compliance with the MSA and other applicable federal laws to further develop fisheries on stocks that are currently underutilized, prevent overfishing and obtain the number and distribution of spawning fish capable of producing the maximum sustainable yield.

 Objective 2 – Manage salmon as a unit throughout their range

+Manage the commercial and recreational salmon fisheries of Alaska throughout the range and life cycle of all salmon species.
+The range of salmon is described as the area of the EEZ offshore of Alaska and all State waters including the benthic, estuarine and freshwater habitats necessary to salmon for spawning, breeding, feeding, or growth to maturity.

-Manage salmon fisheries in the EEZ in a manner that enables the State of Alaska to manage salmon stocks seamlessly throughout their range.
-In the East Area, this objective is achieved by delegating management of the sport and commercial troll fishery to the State of Alaska, to manage consistent with state and federal laws, including the Pacific Salmon Treaty.
-In the West Area, this objective is achieved by prohibiting commercial fishing for salmon in the West Area so that the State of Alaska can manage Alaska salmon stocks as a unit.
+In the East Area, this objective is achieved by delegating management to the State through the FMP.
+This FMP integrates specific details for each State salmon management area in the East Area, so that salmon stocks can be managed as a unit and delegates authority to the State of Alaska to manage these areas and the fisheries that occur there in compliance with the MSA and other applicable federal laws, including the Pacific Salmon Treaty and ANILCA.

+In the West Area, this objective is achieved by closing most of the EEZ, except for the three traditional net fisheries and delegating management authority to the State through the FMP.
+This amendment to the FMP integrates specific details for the Upper Cook Inlet management area so that salmon stocks can be managed as a unit and delegates authority to the State of Alaska to manage this area and the fishery that occurs there in compliance with the MSA and other applicable federal laws, including the Pacific Salmon Treaty and ANILCA.

 Objective 3 – Minimize bycatch and bycatch mortality